pschool-in/curriculum/content/grammar/new-topics/adjective-3.md

 ## Learning Objective

-To understand the meanings of adjectives and how they are used to describe a noun or a naming word or a pronoun.
+To understand the meaning of adjectives and how they are used to describe a noun or a pronoun.

-To understand descriptive adjectives, adjectives of quality and quantity and also degrees of comparison.
+To understand adjectives of quality, quantity and also degrees of comparison.

 ### Reading Notes

-Describing words are called adjectives.
-In general, adjectives usually give us more information about a noun or pronoun by describing it or providing more information about it.
-They are also called "descriptive adjectives".
+The words that are used to describe a noun or a pronoun are called as adjectives.
+They give us more information about a noun or pronoun by describing it.
 They inform or tell us about how she or he looks, sounds, smells, feels or tastes.
+Names of the colors are also used as adjectives.

  For example -

 a.
-The dog is "black". (here dog is a naming word or noun and black is the adjective i.e., it is describing how the dog looks)
+The dog is "black". (here dog is a noun and black is the adjective i.e., it is describing how the dog looks)

 b.
-The sweater is "fluffy". (here the sweater is a naming word and fluffy describes how the sweater feels like)
+The sweater is "fluffy". (here the sweater is a noun and fluffy describes how the sweater feels like)

-Similarly, names of the colors are used as adjectives.

-Adjectives are also used to describe the qualities of two things or people.
+Adjectives are used to describe the qualities of things or people.
 They are called "adjectives of quality".

 Example -